 - Being under-capitalized for the attempted speed of growth

-- Risking too large of a percentage of the business’ cash on a single purchase
+- Risking too large of a percentage of the business’s cash on a single purchase

-- Purchasing inventory too fast and losing control over the business’ growing inventory
+- Purchasing inventory too fast and losing control over the business’s growing inventory

-- Entering a contract with a retailer too soon
+- Entering into a contract with a retailer too soon

 - Diversified set of sales channels

 - Slows down the sell-through of product and causes a significant increase in the cost of carrying the product.
 As one of my mentors stated, “We are in the wholesale business, not the warehousing and storage business.”